 Project Income Generated by the Use of State and/or Federal Funds: Any income you make from your award is considered project income.
-You can use project income to advance your program objectives, or refund the income back to BSCC.
+You can use project income to advance your program objectives or refund the income back to BSCC.
+Project income must be reported on the Financial Invoice (BSCC Form 201) in the box titled Project Income.